corememltd/cloud-managed-dns/README.md

 Points to be aware of:

- * records in the private view take precedence over the records in the public view
-     * externally, if a record exists in the private view but not public, then the response will be `NXDOMAIN`
-     * externally, if a record exists in both the private and public views, then the response will be the public one
+ * externally, *only* records in the public view will be returned
-     * internally, if a record exists in the private view but not public, then the response will be the private one
+ * internally, *only* records in the private view will be returned
-     * internally, if a record exists in both the private and public views, then the response will be the private one
+     * records from the public view do not back fill
+           * this functionality is available in DNS Wingman (send enquires to info@coremem.com)
  * generally you should not put [special use IPs (RFC6890)](https://www.rfc-editor.org/rfc/rfc6890) into the public view
      * so not `192.168.0.0/16` or `fc00::/7`